PerrchicK/shall-we-use-flutter/README.md

 | Job security?
 Learn the technology of the future? | The developer feel good by developing in both platforms |
 |  | UX still won't feel 100% native |
 |  | Some of the reasons to aboned ReactNative are still might appear with Flutter [2] |

-Feel free to create PRs so we can contribute to this list. **Be sure to add references**, that way your point will be reliable.

 ## References